jdogcodey/waldo-backend/README.md

 Diary:

 - Well that was a pain.
 Just spent ages trying to work out why I was getting a prisma generate Error.
 Thought that it was because I was importing the client wrong or something.
 Turns out that I had a custom output file from the prisma generator.
+ - Have built those three main routes/controllers and done a bunch of testing.
+I think that these should cover everything that I will want from the backend.
+But it will be interesting to see when I build the frontend.